 • Talking Calculator

-Flat-bed scanners to access audiobooks
+• Flat-bed scanners to access audio reader

 • Adjustable height chairs and adjustable height tables